emporous/universalreference.io/docs/Quick Start/intro.md

 title: "Intro"
 tags: ["edu","docs","quickstart"]
 description: >
-  Getting Started using UOR Client.
+  Getting Started using Emporous Client.
 ---

-This guide provides an overview of the Universal Object Reference framework including everything that you need to get started from obtaining the necessary tooling to building, publishing and consuming content.
+This guide provides an overview of the Emporous framework including everything that you need to get started from obtaining the necessary tooling to building, publishing and consuming content.

 # What You Will Learn

-* UOR Client
+* Emporous Client
 * Collection Structure
 * Interacting with Collections
 * User Defined Attributes